HPI-Information-Systems/ELEX/README.md

 - [ ] Add Fish-Eye Graph View (maybe dependent on WebGL feature)
 - [ ] Support other graph formats
 - [ ] Render Node and Edge Attributes with MarkDown
+- [ ] Connect Application to a backend with an endpoint that provides graph data

 I'm open for other ideas and feature requests!